ga4gh/data-repository-service-schemas/README.md

 # Or by checksum!
 curl -X GET http://localhost:8080/ga4gh/dos/v1/dataobjects -d checksum=41b47ce1cc21b558409c19b892e1c0d1
 ```

+## For More Information on the Sample Service and Client

 For more on getting started, check out the
 [quickstart guide](https://data-repository-service.readthedocs.io/en/latest/quickstart.html)